-Applying The Price Strategy If You’re a Swing Trader
+Applying The Price Strategy in Swing Trading

 Price action pertains to swing trading as much as it’s applicable to short-term trading like scalping and day trading.
 Typically, the best time frames for swing trading are the 4-hour and daily charts.

 A simple and effective way to swing trade using price action is to combine: